sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   Setting ``SAGE_INSTALL_GCC=no`` will prevent Sage from installing GCC.

+- :envvar:`SAGE_INSTALL_CCACHE` - by default Sage doesn't install
+  ccache, however by setting ``SAGE_INSTALL_CCACHE=yes`` Sage will install ccache.
+Because the Sage distribution is quite large, the maximum cache is set to 4G.
+This can be changed by running ``sage -sh -c "ccache --max-size=SIZE"``, where ``SIZE`` is specified in gigabytes, megabytes, or kilobytes by appending a G, M, or K.

+  Sage does not include the sources for ccache since it is an optional package.
+Because of this, it is necessary to have an internet connection while building Sage with ccache, so that Sage can pull down the necessary sources.

 - :envvar:`SAGE_DEBUG` - about half a dozen Sage packages use this variable.
 If it is unset (the default) or set to "yes", then debugging is turned on.
 If it is set to anything else, then